St4NNi/jam-rs/README.md

 ### Disclaimer

-jam-rs is still in early active development and not ready for production use.
+jam-rs is still in active development and not ready for production use.
 Use at your own risk.
-Once a stable version is released additional information and installation guidelines will be added.

 ### Credits